jalongx/imprint_iso_kde/README.md

 - Boot Ventoy
 - Enroll Ventoy’s MOK when prompted
+- Copy the Imprint ISO to the flashdrive data partition
-- Select the Imprint ISO
+- Select the Imprint ISO after ventoy has booted

 After the MOK is enrolled once, Secure Boot can remain enabled.